Terrence Steyer, M.D.

 The sponsoring Trident/MUSC Family Medicine Residency Program is well established and nationally recognized, having trained over 400 family physicians.
 The Department of Family Medicine at MUSC is nationally known in many areas of family medicine education including: quality improvement in medicine, primary care research, computerized patient records, a health maintenance reminder system, community-oriented primary care, evidence-based medicine, sports medicine, ambulatory pharmacology, psychosocial aspects of medicine, the doctor-patient relationship, and environmental and occupational medicine.

 Trident Medical Center, a nationally recognized community hospital, serves as the primary site and sponsor for resident education.
 This approximate 300 bed hospital is centrally located and provides full service medical care.

 Program Director, Trident/MUSC Transitional Year Residency Program

-Assistant Professor, Department of Family Medicine, MUSC
+Associate Professor, Department of Family Medicine, MUSC